Alexandra von Dyhrn

-Dr. Alexandra Maria Catharina von Dyhrn (8 September 1873 – 9 April 1945) was a German genealogist, author and the first woman in the province of Silesia to earn a doctorate.
+Alexandra Maria Catharina von Dyhrn (8 September 1873 – 9 April 1945) was a German genealogist, author and the first woman in the province of Silesia to earn a doctorate.

 Family

-Alexandra von Dyhrn was born in 1873 at her family's estate of Reesewitz in the district of Oels, now Oleśnica, in the province of Silesia and was by birth a countess of Dyhrn and a baroness of Schoenau.
+Alexandra Maria Catharina von Dyhrn was born in 1873 at her family's estate of Reesewitz in the district of Oels, now Oleśnica, in the province of Silesia and was by birth a countess of Dyhrn and a baroness of Schoenau.
 Her Lutheran family was one of the most prominent noble houses of Prussia, dating back to the 13th century.

 The estate of Reesewitz, which had been in the possession of the Dyhrn family since the 17th century, was enormous, but was administered from a modest house in the middle of the estate, where the family lived.
 Alexandra's father, Count Conrad Johannes von Dyhrn, was a lieutenant colonel and a hereditary member of the Prussian House of Lords.
 He was a friend and a distant relative of Gustav Freytag, who often visited the family at Reesewitz.

-In 1872 Heinrich married Alexandra's mother, a Dutch Baroness, Cornelia Tilanus van der Hoop, who was a member of the famous and very rich Hoop or Hope family, originally from Scotland.
+In 1872, Heinrich married Alexandra's mother, a Dutch Baroness, Cornelia Tilanus van der Hoop, who was a member of the famous and very rich Hoop or Hope family, originally from Scotland.
 The marriage of Alexandra's parents was therefore very beneficial in particular for the Dyhrn family.

 Alexandra inherited a strong love for history and homeland from her father, and the love for arts from her mother, whose family in Netherlands had an outstanding art collection, including works by Rembrandt, Rubens, Vermeer, Steen and Ruisdael.
 She had two younger sisters, Countesses Freda and Edith von Dyhrn, who were both born with physical disabilities and never married.

-Alexandra von Dyhrn was a second cousin of the poet Valeska von Bethusy-Huc and a grand-niece of the notorious Prussian politician Conrad Adolf von Dyhrn (1803–1869).
+Alexandra von Dyhrn was a second cousin of poet Valeska von Bethusy-Huc and a grand-niece of Prussian politician Conrad Adolf von Dyhrn (1803–1869).